ralph2399/ophis-brackets-syntax-highlighter/README.md

 ### Issues
 Currently the syntax highlighter is not working properly.
-Once I get it to work, i will update this repository.
+Once I get it to work, I will update this repository.